gonbat/RAG-Llm/README.md

-# Loka Machine Learning challenge  using LangChain with Amazon Bedrock Titan text, and embedding, using OpenSearch vector engine.
+# LangChain with Amazon Bedrock Titan text, and embedding, using OpenSearch vector engine.

 I use RAG (Retrieval augmented generation) method relaying on [Amazon Bedrock](https://aws.amazon.com/bedrock/) [Titan Embeddings Generation 1 (G1)](https://aws.amazon.com/bedrock/titan/) LLM (Large Language Model), for creating text embedding that will be stored in [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) with [vector engine support](https://aws.amazon.com/about-aws/whats-new/2023/07/vector-engine-amazon-opensearch-serverless-preview/) for assisting with the prompt engineering task for more accurate response from LLMs.